Maria Bueno: Honours

 In 1959 Correios do Brasil issued a postal stamp honouring her title at the Wimbledon Ladies Singles Championships.
 That same year the Associated Press voted her Female Athlete of the Year.
 In 1978, Bueno was inducted into the International Tennis Hall of Fame in Newport, Rhode Island.

 Bueno was awarded the International Club's prestigious Jean Borotra Sportsmanship Award in 2003.

 The Seniors World Team Championships for the women's 50 age category is named "Maria Esther Bueno Cup" by the International Tennis Federation (ITF) in her honour.

 In 2015 the centre court of the Olympic Tennis Centre in Rio de Janeiro was named after her.

 In October 2018, Maria Esther Bueno received the Medal of Sporting Merit from the Chamber of Councilors of São Paulo, according to the Resolution 03/2014.
 The award is instituted within the scope of the Municipality of São Paulo, to be awarded annually to the entity or citizen of São Paulo in recognition of the relevance of services rendered in favor of sport in the Municipality of São Paulo, or that, in any case, have contributed to the aggrandizement of the sport or significantly encourage its practice, whether through personal goals achieved or activity with society.

+The Maria Esther Bueno Cup, an under-24 men's tennis competition that ran from 2018 to 2023, was named in her honour.

+The centre court used at the SP Open tournament in the Villa-Lobos State Park is named in her honour.

+Statues

+Several statues honoring Bueno have been unveiled over the years.